 - smoking – according to a 2007 study, men who smoked were more prone to age-related hair loss;

 - hypothyroidism – this condition occurs when your body produces too little thyroid hormone and may lead to fatigue, unexplained weight gain, depression, constipation, hair loss, and difficulty concentrating.
+In addition, if this condition is left untreated, ultimately, it may result in iron anemia – another cause of alopecia.

 Dandruff, also known as seborrhea or seborrheic dermatitis, is a frequent chronic scalp condition marked by flaking of the skin on your scalp.
 The flakes are usually noticeable if they fall from your scalp onto your shoulders.
 More importantly, seborrhea gets worse during the winter and fall because of the dry air.